 Each of these belts cost less than $5 to make.
 Try variations of this projects with two layers of ribbon, braided leather cords, rope, or lace.

-Coffee Cup Sleeve – These were fun to make—coffee cup holders to match personalities!
+These were fun to make—coffee cup holders to match personalities!
 I free-hand embroidered the name lettering to give them a custom-made look.
-The pattern is available from House on Hill Road (check out her other tutorials while you’re there!).
+The pattern is available from House on Hill Road (there’s a text link to a PDF about halfway down the page).

 Many of the people I have made them for have expressed how useful the little bag has been.
 It’s also great fun to watch people light up when they see that you have chosen a fabric that matches their personality—something they would have picked themselves.